-The purpose of this section is to provide details on configuring SSL on the xCAT server.
+The purpose of this section is to detail the configuration of SSL on the xCAT server.
 SSL stands for Secure Socket Layer, which is a security protocol for communications over networks.

 No actions required.
 SSL should be configured by default.